 Mu’men Kafafi

-As the CEO of Trex and Rawag, a group of companies in the fertilizers and mining industries, Mu’men has been leading the global expansion of our business for many years.
-He has successfully established and managed operations across Asia, Europe, Oceania, South America, and Latin America, exporting Egyptian rock phosphate and manufacturing phosphate fertilizers.
+As the Chairman of MK Group, Mu’men leads the strategic vision and long-term direction of a diversified group operating in the fertilizers, mining, and international trade sectors.
+Under his leadership, the group has achieved strong global expansion, establishing and managing operations across Asia, Europe, Oceania, South America, and Latin America, with a solid presence in exporting Egyptian rock phosphate and manufacturing high-quality phosphate fertilizers.

 PHOSPHATE IN EGYPT